-The council has issued an attachment of earnings order because you have not paid your council tax by the date shown on your bill and the Magistrates Court have granted a Liability Order against you.
+We have issued an attachment of earnings order because you have not paid your Council Tax by the date shown on your bill and the Magistrates Court have granted a Liability Order against you.

 This allows us to issue an attachment of earnings order which we has been done because an arrangement for payment has not been made, or maintained as agreed.